status-im/status-mobile/src/quo2/README.md

 ## Clojure var conventions

-- Given that components only have one public component, name the public var `view` to avoid the redundancy of `[some-component/some-component ...]`.
+- Due to the fact that every `view` namespace should export only one component and to avoid the redundancy of `[some-component/some-component ...]`, name the public var `view` as well.
 - Try to make all other vars private because they should almost never be used directly.